WJZB-TV: Challenge

 The station first signed on the air in December 1953 as WWOR-TV (no relation to the current station in New York City that is licensed to Secaucus, New Jersey), operating as the second independent station in the Boston area.
 The station's transmitter was located on Asnebumskit Hill in Paxton.
 It also carried secondary affiliations with ABC and DuMont, and also cleared whatever NBC programs that WBZ-TV (channel 4, now a CBS owned-and-operated station) declined to air.
-Unfortunately, WWOR had signed on just after the Federal Communications Commission (FCC) opened the UHF band for broadcasting use; television manufacturers were not yet required to include UHF tuning capability (Congress later passed the All-Channel Receiver Act in 1961, with UHF tuners beginning to be included on all newer sets as a result of its implementation by 1964).
+WWOR had signed on just after the Federal Communications Commission (FCC) opened the UHF band for broadcasting use; television manufacturers were not yet required to include UHF tuning capability (Congress later passed the All-Channel Receiver Act in 1961, with UHF tuners beginning to be included on all newer sets as a result of its implementation by 1964).
 Even with the use of an expensive converter, WWOR's signal was marginal at best.
 No one was willing to advertise on a station that was barely viewable, and channel 14 went dark September 5, 1955.

 In 1958, WWOR's owners, Salisbury Broadcasting, merged with Springfield Television Corporation, owner of NBC affiliate WWLP-TV in Springfield.
 The station returned to the air December 1 as a satellite of WWLP.
 It was only on the air for six hours a day to protect WBZ-TV.
 After six years, Springfield Television decided to turn channel 14 into a Boston-focused independent station once again, under new call letters, WJZB (named for WWLP staffer John Z. Buckley).
 In the 1960s, it began airing Boston Bruins and Boston Celtics games (from WHDH-TV in Boston), and also aired classic movies, syndicated sports programs, travelogues and other standard independent fare.
 It also retained a part-time NBC affiliation.